 Visit Koh Samet and enjoy beautiful white sand beaches, crystal clear waters, and a quieter atmosphere than places like Koh Samui, in a fraction of the time it takes to get there.
 Here are the different ways that you can travel from Bangkok to Koh Samet.

 Because Koh Samet is only 220 kilometers (137 miles) southeast of Bangkok there is no point in trying to get there by air.
 Koh Samet is only a small island so does not have its own airport, and the closest airport (U-Tapao–Rayong–Pattaya International Airport) on the mainland does not have any flights from Bangkok anyway, because there is no demand.

 Taxi or Private Minivan to Koh Samet from Bangkok

 The relatively short distance between Bangkok and Koh Samet means that a taxi or private minivan does not cost the earth, especially if you’re traveling as a family or with a group of friends.
 In terms of convenience, you cannot beat this service because they will pick you up from any hotel in Bangkok and take you directly to the Ban Phe ferry pier in Rayong.
 The drive takes around 3 hours but does not include the ferry ticket or the crossing.
-You will need to buy this separately once you arrive at Ban Phe, and as there’s no discount for buying a return ticket it’s safer to buy one-way in case you lose it or your plans change.
+Buy a ferry ticket and check the ferry schedule online.
+There is also a slow 60 thb ferry available at Ban Phe Pier that you will need to buy in person once you arrive at the pier.
+It leaves every hour.

 Note that ferries do not operate throughout the night, but if you arrive after they have stopped running there is a speedboat option.
 These speedboats operate 24 hours and have the advantage of being able to drop you directly to where you want to go, rather than just stopping at the public pier.
 They are more expensive than the ferries but also faster, taking approximately half the time a ferry would take.